Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 Results (S3, DynamoDB, etc.)

-• Chunk size: aim for 1-5 minute processing time
+• Chunk size should aim for 1 to 5 minute processing time

 • Use SQS batch processing (up to 10 messages)